gnolang/gno/examples/gno.land/r/demo/boards/README.md

 ### Register a board username with a smart contract call.

 The `USERNAME` for posting can different than your `KEYNAME`.
 It is internally linked to your `ACCOUNT_ADDR`.
-It must be at least 6 characters.
+It must be at least 6 characters, lowercase alphanumeric with underscore.

 ```bash
 ./build/gnokey maketx call -pkgpath "gno.land/r/demo/users" -func "Register" -args "" -args "USERNAME" -args "Profile description" -gas-fee "10000000ugnot" -gas-wanted "2000000" -send "200000000ugnot" -broadcast -chainid dev -remote 127.0.0.1:26657 KEYNAME